paul-henriz/JEE-Final-Project/README.md

 - [ ] Use RESTful Web services
 - [x] DBMS : A remote solution
-- [ ] Code quality: use Sonarqube & JUnit
+- [x] Code quality: use Sonarqube & JUnit (Partial: only JUnit tests)